nathanmsmith/nvim-ale-diagnostic/README.md

 # nvim-ale-diagnostic

+> ⚠️ **Deprecated**: I've since moved to using Neovim's built-in diagnostics with [null-ls](https://github.com/jose-elias-alvarez/null-ls.nvim) instead of ALE and no longer have the time to maintain this plugin.
+Please feel free to fork this repo if you still find it useful!

 Routes Neovim LSP diagnostics to ALE for display.
 Useful if you like to manage all your errors in the same way.

 ## Requirements